-The annual nationwide survey, organised by the GWCT and sponsored by the NFU for the past six years, provides a vital snapshot of the health of our cherished farmland birds.
+The annual nationwide survey, organised by the GWCT, provides a vital snapshot of the health of our cherished farmland birds.

-This year marks the 11th anniversary of the GWCT Big Farmland Bird Count – the first nationwide citizen science project to involve farmers in monitoring the state of farmland songbirds.
+Next year will mark the 12th anniversary of the GWCT Big Farmland Bird Count – the first nationwide citizen science project to involve farmers in monitoring the state of farmland songbirds.

 The count aims to raise awareness of the important role they play in the conservation of farmland birds, and to measure the impact of the conservation work that many farmers and wildlife managers carry out.